Finger screw and starter pawl removal and assembly

-- Carefully grind down the tips of the finger screws just enough so that the washer can be removed (rocked off with a pair of pliers).
+- Carefully grind down the tips of the finger screws with a Dremel-type tool or a file just enough so that the washer can be removed (rocked off with a pair of pliers).
 Be careful not to grind on the washers.

 - Remove the washers, pawls, springs, and finger screws.

 Refer to the photo below for the correct placement of the starter parts.
 Use of threadlock is not necessary when reinstalling the finger screws nor for the screws that attach the pull starter.

 - Position the cooling fan over the holes in the flywheel

 - Push the finger screws through the pawl holder plate and then through the aluminum spacers.

 - Please this assembly into the holes in the cooling fan and then into the threaded holes in the flywheel.

 - Tighten the finger screws in steps to 10 Nm with a 10mm deep socket.